 When you’re ready to make the ice cream, start your ice cream maker and let it do the hard work, pour the liquid chocolate mixture into the running ice cream maker and let it run according to the manufactures directions.

 When the ice cream is done churning scoop it into a 2quart, scoop in about 1/4 to 1/3 of the ice cream at a time, thin drizzle some melted peanut butter over the top, then more ice cream, more peanut butter more ice cream.
 You get it.
-Cover the pan and place it in the freezer to get nice and solid for at least 6 hours, or longer (I usually do overnight).
+Cover the pan with plastic wrap and aluminum foil and place it in the freezer to get nice and solid for at least 6 hours, or longer (I usually do overnight).

 Then when you’re ready, scoop up the ice cream and enjoy!

-- Add in up to 1 cup of mix-ins into your ice cream, I really like adding chopped up brownie pieces, mini peanut butter cups, chocolate chunks or pretzels.
+- Add in up to 1 cup of mix-ins into your ice cream, I really like adding chopped up brownie pieces, mini peanut butter cups, chocolate chips, chocolate chunks or pretzels.

 - If you want a darker chocolate ice cream, try using dark cocoa powder, or a dark chocolate bar.